marianecr/marianecr/README.md

   </div>

 - ### My name is Mariane.
 Welcome to my github profile.
 - ### 🎓 I'm currently pursuing my bachelor's degree in Computer Science and technologist diploma in Data Science.
-Interested in  and curious about full stack software development and data analytics / science;
+Interested in  and curious about data analytics / science;
 - ### I love to travel 🛫, play soccer ⚽ and videogame 🎮.

 </div>